 Month 1: Listen and learn

 In the first 30 days, your priority should be to ask good questions, listen intently, and connect the dots.
 Learn what people are saying and what they’re not saying.
-Find out what your predecessor did or didn’t do well, and the effect that had for the wider team.
+Find out what your predecessor did or didn’t do well, and the effect that had on the wider team.
 Determine the new improved processes you can put in place: and find out the priorities are for your new role.

-The initial weeks are also great time to figure out how best to work with your immediate supervisor.
+The initial weeks are also a great time to figure out how best to work with your immediate supervisor.
 You spotted a good manager from the interviews: now is the time to lay the foundations for a successful working relationship.
 Get a sense of what it will take for your team to succeed by establishing baseline performance metrics, noting your manager’s own metrics.
 If you’re leading a team, observe team dynamics, and note the conditions in which the best work occurs.

-Jane Jackson, a career management coach from Australia, notes that in terms of achieving big wins in your first 90 days, it’s important to focus on efficient on-boarding – plus soft skills such as connecting with people.
+Jane Jackson, a career management coach from Australia, notes that in terms of achieving big wins in your first 90 days, it’s important to focus on efficient onboarding – plus soft skills such as connecting with people.
 Early on, you need allies beyond your boss to get the early wins: build links by connecting on LinkedIn with those you’ve met during the interview process, being enthusiastic, and keeping a positive attitude.

 Getting to know the people you’re working with is important – in particular, understanding how your role relates to theirs’, and how you can each help the other succeed.
-In a poll by Monster.com asking what the most important thing an employee should do during the first 100 days, only 6% answered “get to know your team”.
-While clearly you’re not there to socialise, don’t underestimate the power of relationships in helping you settle in, and prove effective in your new role.
+In a poll by Monster.com asking what the most important thing an employee should do during the first 100 days, only 6% answered: “get to know your team”.
+While clearly, you’re not there to socialise, don’t underestimate the power of relationships in helping you settle in, and prove effective in your new role.

 Essential 30 Day Action: Meet with as many stakeholders as possible: introduce yourself, ask questions and listen, listen, listen.

 Month 2: Plan and apply